Skip to main content

 The Challenge

-The founder of a $6M creative media company — a content platform with licensing revenue, digital products, and brand partnerships — received acquisition interest from a strategic buyer.
-The problem: their financials weren’t remotely ready for due diligence.
+The founder of a $6M creative media company, a content platform with licensing revenue, digital products, and brand partnerships, received acquisition interest from a strategic buyer.
+The problem: their financials were not remotely ready for due diligence.

 Revenue was tracked in spreadsheets.
-Costs weren’t allocated by business unit.
+Costs were not allocated by business unit.
 There was no clean separation between the founder’s personal expenses and company operations.
 And the company had never produced a proper set of GAAP-compliant financial statements.

 “The buyer wanted auditable financials and a three-year projection model.
-I had a QuickBooks file and a prayer,” the founder said.
+I had a QuickBooks file and a prayer.”

 What We Did